Daniel-t/solace-web/content/management.md

 - Each Local branch is represented by two delegates to the State Committee
 - Each State Committee appoints three representatives to the National Committee

-### Professional Advice

-- Solace has access to a Professional Advisory Council

 ### Training

 - Trained Support workers are drawn from within each state orgainisation